1955 World Sportscar Championship: Season summary

-The 1955 World Sports Car Championship was contested over a six race series.
+The 1955 World Sports Car Championship was eventually contested over a six race series, even though seven were planned, of which two were cancelled.
 With legendary races such as the Mille Miglia and the RAC Tourist Trophy now part of an international race calendar, they were accompanied by the 24 Hours of Le Mans and 12 Hours of Sebring.
-The championship started in January, with a trip to Argentina for the 1000 km Buenos Aires and ended with an event new to the championship, the legendary road race, the Targa Florio.
+The championship started in January, with a trip to Argentina for the 1955 1000 km Buenos Aires and ended with an event new to the championship, the legendary road race, the 1955 Targa Florio.
 As a result of the Le Mans disaster, both the 1000 km Nürburgring and the Carrera Panamericana were cancelled.
+The Nürburgring hosted a 500km race anyway, limited to 1500cc cars.
+Many Porsche 550 were entered, and even two East German EMW R3/55, with Edgar Barth among the drivers.

 The Championship was open for manufacturers, with works teams such as Scuderia Ferrari, Officine Alfieri Maserati, Daimler-Benz and Jaguar Cars leading the way, but the majority of the fields were made up of amateur or gentlemen drivers, often up against professional racing drivers with experience in Formula One.

 Classes were split between closed cars (GT) and open cars (Sports), with further divisions due to engine displacement.
 The 1955 season was a very bittersweet one for Daimler-Benz, with their Mercedes-Benz 300 SLRs.
 After missing the opening two, non-European rounds, which allowed Ferrari to gain a 14-point head start on Mercedes, the German team joined the championship.
-Aided by an English journalist, Denis Jenkinson, Stirling Moss would romp to victory in the Mille Miglia; however, the elation achieved by this English pairing would be quickly subdued at Le Mans a month later, when Pierre Levegh’s 300 SLR would be launched into the air and into the crowd, killing more than 80 spectators.
+Aided by an English journalist, Denis Jenkinson, Stirling Moss would romp to victory in the Mille Miglia; however, the elation achieved by this English pairing and additional non-championship 1-2 win at the Nürburgring Eifelrennen would be quickly subdued at Le Mans a month later, when Pierre Levegh’s 300 SLR would be launched into the air and into the crowd, killing more than 80 spectators.
 Daimler-Benz would withdraw from the race, and motor sport altogether at the end of the season.

-This difficult decision would be made a little easier when Moss, and John Fitch drove to victory at the Dundrod Circuit, winning the RAC Tourist Trophy.
+This difficult decision would be made a little easier when Moss, and John Fitch headed a 1-2-3 Mercedes victory at the Dundrod Circuit and the 1955 RAC Tourist Trophy.
 This race was marred by the deaths of three drivers.
 The victory put Mercedes back in the hunt for the championship.
-The last race of the season, the Targa Florio, would see Moss win again, this time aided by Peter Collins, ensuring the manufacturers title was won by the German marque.
+The last race of the season, the 1955 Targa Florio, would see Moss's car win again ahead of Fangio's, this time aided by Peter Collins, ensuring the manufacturers title (which was not yet awarded in F1) was won by the German marque.